alexisreina/alexisreina/README.md

 ### Hi there 👋

+My name is Alexis and I'm Senior Frontend Developer.
+I've worked as a Freelance in the past but currently I work at Voxelcare.

 <!--
 **alexisreina/alexisreina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.